We Stand Firmly in Support of Racial Justice and Against Police Violence

 Instead of using violence, we call on SPD to see the community with compassion, to listen and initiate a dialogue with the people.
 Listen.
 Hear the cries for justice.

-While we at United Way alone cannot end the structural and historical racism that has oppressed African Americans and other people of color for centuries.
+We at United Way alone cannot end the structural and historical racism that has oppressed African Americans and other people of color for centuries.
 Until it is undone, we are committed to addressing the symptoms of that ugly legacy.

 Homelessness, food insecurity, poverty, unequal access to education—these inequities impact people of color disproportionally.
 Our investments help to alleviate some of those wrongs.